linux-leo/NeoBAE/HowToBuild.md

     - If you do not have these installed, the `Open`, `Load Bank`, `Export`, and `Record` buttons may not function.

 ## Windows

+The repository includes a binary copy of zefie's modified libfluidsynth.dll (better DLS support).
+Building for Windows may require libogg, libvorbis, libopus, libopusfile, and libflac to be compiled or installed in your environment.

 #### Setup & Compile Win32 mingw build (using Debian WSL2)
 - Install mingw into your Debian WSL2: